cerner/jwala/README.md

 # _Building_

 Jwala can be build by using gradle.
 To build the jwala project run the "gradle build" command.
 This runs the build and test tasks.
-This task creates the jwala-tomcat.war file, which can be run bt dropping it in Apache Tomcat application server.
+This task creates the jwala-tomcat.war file, which can be run by dropping it in Apache Tomcat application server.

 # _Availability_